RetroDECK/ES-DE/THEMES-DEV.md

 * `lineSpacing` - type: FLOAT
     - Controls the space between lines (as a multiple of font height).
     - Default is `1.5`
-* `format` - type: STRING.
-Specifies format for rendering datetime.
+* `format` - type: STRING
+    - Specifies the date and time format.
+Has no effect if `displayRelative` has been set to true.
     - %Y: The year, including the century (1900)
     - %m: The month number [01,12]
     - %d: The day of the month [01,31]